cybercongress/foundation/game of life/start.md

 The robots or citizens live in olympus and their attributes or virtues are mitned in the DNA bank.
 Each citizen and each attribute is represented by a caard that can be traded, staked to gain more powers or send to hell (burned).

+Hell is basically a pool, into which players lock and burn their robots with attributes.
+And in return receieve a special type, GOD card with much higher attributes and special bonus powers.

+As you have guessed, the cards are there to battle.
+Battles happen on the arena and the outcome is dependent on attribute points and ? (algo).
+Winnign battles not only gives reputation points in cyber/~Foundation, but also access to create routes (?) and other special tokens on the Cyber blockcahin (via claim).

+The intersiting things is that these ETH-based 3rd-level NFT, GOD type cards, represent the very specific behaviour of a user on the Cyber blockchain and his itteracion with the superintellegnce (as attribute NFTs are minted via modelu itteraction, minting and (possible) claiming of these, unlss a drought of energy happens).

+(Question) Teh game has to be started manually, which is done by creating a cyberlink in your pocket, that opens olympus or kicks off the ability to access the staking pools for the fisrt `type` NFT.
+Althought the NFT can be traded seperatly freely.

 ## Descirption
+The NFT `type` are gifted with the ETH drop of THC in 10 categories.
+There are the robots of the gods, they are finate.
+They are the citiezns of space.
+There are 10 types, each has its own attribute (Urbit type NFT)

 What.
 How.
 Why.
 Short